 The first instrument manufactured by VG Micromass was the MM1 1cm radius 180° magnetic sector instrument for residual gas analysis.
 This was followed by the 6cm radius single focusing MM6 in 1970 and the 12cm radius MM12 in 1971.
-In parallel with this, quadrupole mass filters were also introduced, with the Q7 (m/z range 120)
+In parallel with this, quadrupole mass filters were also introduced, with the Q7 (m/z range 120) and the Q8 (m/z range 300)

-VG Micromass MM-7
+VG Micromass MM-1